Learn about panoramic images, including their definition and benefits. Learn how to add and edit panoramic images for viewing in Land id™ shared maps.

 Limitations:

-• You can add "panoramic view" points to your map in mobile and desktop.
-However, you have to upload panoramic images from the desktop.
+- You can add "panoramic view" points to your map in mobile and desktop.
+However, you have to upload panoramic images from your laptop.

-• Viewing panoramic images is currently limited to the desktop version.
+- Viewing panoramic images is currently limited to laptops.

 How to add 360 panoramic images to your maps